nyacpp/nya-smtp/README.md

 # Nya SMTP
-Simple SMTP library for QT 4.8 / 5.*
+*Simple SMTP library for QT 4.8 / 5.\**

-This library is based on libqxt v.0.6.2.
+It is based on libqxt v.0.6.2.
-It has nothing but SMTP functionality.
-It has no dependencies except QT.
-But it uses C++11.

 !
 OAUTH is not supported, so this library can't send from gmail without changing gmail security settings.